latex3/latex3/l3in2e/testfiles/README.txt

 this won't guarantee later on that small errors don't creep in every now and then.
 If this seriously becomes a problem, then we can start putting *every* function variant into the test suite, at only a small cost to our sanity.

+# Help from l3doc

+We now have code in l3doc to report both the documented and defined macros in the source for each module.
+After the module has been fixed to remove inconsistencies, the full list of commands can now be used in a test file to ensure, for a snapshot in time for each module, that no functions have been removed accidentally.